biolink/biolink-model/docs/has_gene_product.md

-# Slot: has gene product
+# Type: has gene product

 holds between a gene and a transcribed and/or translated product generated from it

 URI: [biolink:has_gene_product](https://w3id.org/biolink/vocab/has_gene_product)

 ## Domain and Range